Marquee Club: The 1980s

 During the early to mid-1980s the Marquee became an important venue to the new wave of British heavy metal (NWOBHM).
 Def Leppard played their first show on the Pyromania World Tour here, and included a different setlist from the rest of the shows on that tour.
 There was a glam revival spearheaded by Hanoi Rocks, the Babysitters, the Quireboys and others.
 NWOBHM bands, such as Angel Witch, Diamond Head, Girlschool, Witchfynde, Rock Goddess, Silverwing and Praying Mantis were regulars.
 Iron Maiden played a string of the dates at the club in 1980 and were filmed performing for LWT documentary 20th Century Box (introduced by a very young Danny Baker).
 Metallica performed their first UK show at the venue on 27 March 1984.
 In April 1985 Robin Trower recorded the majority of his live album Beyond the Mist at the Marquee Club.
 (The album also includes two new studio tracks and an extended 10-minute version of "Bridge of Sighs".)

 The Marquee was the central venue of the progressive rock revival of the early 1980s.
 It was here that the then-unsigned Marillion began to gain a wider fan base and press interest by playing frequent two-night residencies to a sold-out crowd.
 Other neo-prog acts of the time regularly headlining at the club included Twelfth Night, Solstice and Pallas, often supported by acts such as Pendragon or IQ who would in later years become leading lights of the neo-prog scene.
 Other progressive bands regularly playing the Marquee at this time included Quasar, Mach One, Haze, Cardiacs, Legacy of Lies and Liaison (who were not strictly prog but seemed to become linked to the movement).

 During this period the club held heats and the final of Melody Makers "band contests".
 New wave and indie bands appeared, including "Two Pints of Lager and a Packet of Crisps Please" one-hit wonders Splodgenessabounds and the almost-cult band the Hummers.
+In September 1983, British singer-songwriter Howard Jones recorded a full concert at the Marquee during his first headline tour; the show was later remixed and released for the first time in 2026 as the live album Live at the Marquee.
 In 1985, Wham! filmed the video for "I'm Your Man" there, clearly showing the Marquee name.

 The band Genesis also performed at the Marquee during their 1982 Abacab Encore tour.
 At the Marquee, they signed as Garden Wall.